-Leah has been short-listed and placed in various competitions and prizes for her poetry, flash fiction and short stories.
+Leah has been placed and short-listed in various competitions and prizes for her poetry, flash fiction and short stories.

 Leah was also one of 200 short-listed poets selected out of 13,000 global entries to be named for the "Wimbledon of poetry competitions", the National Poetry Competition 2015.